-- 7. GAR/E/2 specifies that the following matters should be considered in the Annual Programme Monitoring Procedure and consequently should be covered within the content of the APMR: - (a) "review admissions policy and performance; - (b) critically assess whether programme and component module specifications remain current and valid both in academic and professional terms; - (c) establish whether there are convincing grounds for the programme meeting the academic standards claimed; - (d) evaluate student performance in relation to programme and module learning outcomes in the relevant year and, where appropriate, by comparison with previous years; - (e) review and analyse feedback from external examiners; - (f) review and analyse feedback from students; - (g) critically review the effectiveness of the programme and each individual module to establish the extent to which the learning opportunities have provided students with a fair and reasonable chance of achieving the academic and professional standards required for successful completion; - (h) identify good practice in the programme and component modules and consider how good practice could be extended; - (i) identify problems, weaknesses and areas for improvement; - (j) identify on-going opportunities for development and enhancement of programmes and component modules; - (k) determine whether action listed in previous action plans has been properly taken and decide on an action plan to address matters arising from the annual monitoring of the programme; - (I) critically review the effectiveness of the programme aims, teaching and learning methods, assessment strategies, including e-learning, for students with disabilities and learning difficulties, and comment on the number of students with disabilities and their retention and achievement; - (m) comment on the students' ethnic profile, by retention and achievement, identifying trends and under-represented groups." - 8.
-In support of these aims and to aid clarity and consistency of presentation the APMR must contain, where applicable: - (a) an action plan specifying catalyst, intended outcome, timescale and responsibility for each issue; - (b) outcomes of the previous year's action plan;
+- 7. GARs, Part E, Section 2 specifies that the following matters should be considered in the Annual Programme Monitoring Procedure and consequently should be covered within the content of the APMR: - (a) "review admissions policy and performance; - (b) critically assess whether programme and component module specifications remain current and valid both in academic and professional terms; - (c) establish whether there are convincing grounds for the programme meeting the academic standards claimed; - (d) evaluate student performance in relation to programme and module learning outcomes in the relevant year and, where appropriate, by comparison with previous years; - (e) review and analyse feedback from external examiners; - (f) review and analyse feedback from students; - (g) critically review the effectiveness of the programme and each individual module to establish the extent to which the learning opportunities have provided students with a fair and reasonable chance of achieving the academic and professional standards required for successful completion; - (h) identify good practice in the programme and component modules and consider how good practice could be extended; - (i) identify problems, weaknesses and areas for improvement; - (j) identify on-going opportunities for development and enhancement of programmes and component modules; - (k) determine whether action listed in previous action plans has been properly taken and decide on an action plan to address matters arising from the annual monitoring of the programme; - critically review the effectiveness of the programme aims, teaching and learning methods, assessment strategies, including e-learning, for students with disabilities and learning difficulties, and comment on the number of students with disabilities and their retention and achievement; - (m) critically assess participation, retention and attainment gaps in relation to the students' equality profiles e.g. ethnicity, age, gender, disability, social mobility, by identifying trends and under-represented groups. - 8.
+In support of these aims and to aid clarity and consistency of presentation the APMR must contain, where applicable: - (a) an action plan specifying catalyst, intended outcome, timescale and responsibility for each issue;

-- (c) a summary of programme changes proposed for the new academic year; - (d) a statistical report on student progress with analysis; - (e) a detailed summary of student feedback; - (f) a list of all current external examiner appointments, their subjects and whether or not a report has been received from each of them; - (g) reports from external agencies such as external examiners, QAA and professional and statutory bodies, where applicable; - (h) a list of issues raised by external examiners and other external bodies together with responses to them; - (i) an evaluation of the effectiveness of programme aims, teaching and learning methods, and assessment strategies, including e-learning, for students with disabilities and learning difficulties.
+- (b) outcomes of the previous year's action plan; - (c) a summary of programme changes proposed for the new academic year; - (d) a statistical report on student progress with analysis; - (e) a detailed summary of student feedback; - (f) a list of all current external examiner appointments, their subjects and whether or not a report has been received from each of them; - (g) reports from external agencies such as external examiners, QAA and professional and statutory bodies, where applicable; - (h) a list of issues raised by external examiners and other external bodies together with responses to them; - an evaluation of the effectiveness of programme aims, teaching and learning methods, and assessment strategies, including e-learning, for students with disabilities and learning difficulties.
 Comment on the number of students with disabilities and their retention and achievement; - (j) comment on the students' ethnic profile, by retention and achievement, identifying trends and under-represented groups.